 MSI GE65 Raider is a brand new game product that targets the mid-to-high-end game market.
-Compared to the GE63, the GE65’s body design continues to be light and thin.
-The main unit weighs 2.27Kg, and the body thickness is 26.9mm.
+Compared to the GE63, GE65’s body design continues to be light and thin.
+The unit weighs 2.27Kg, and the body thickness is 26.9mm.
 The GE63 has a body weight of 2.6Kg and a body thickness of 29.5mm.

 MSI GE65 features an Intel’s 9th generation Core Duo processor, which can be equipped with a Core i9 processor and a built-in dual memory slot.
 It can be equipped with up to 64GB of DDR4 2666MHz memory.
 It has a built-in M.2 PCIe SSD slot, an M.2 PCIe/SATA SSD hybrid slot, and a 2.5-inch hard drive bay.